-- A. Grant Recipient shall prepare technical material necessary for the drafting of zoning ordinance that will best be adapted to direct the use of land consistent with proposals of the city's previously prepared Land Use Plan.
+- A. Grant Recipient shall prepare technical material necessary for the drafting of zoning ordinance that will direct the use of land in a manner consistent with the city's previously prepared Land Use Plan.
 Technical material on zoning shall be based on sound zoning principles and be consistent with all applicable laws, including affirmatively furthering fair housing and reducing or eliminating disparate treatment of classes protected under federal Fair Housing law(s), - B. Based on the Land Use Plan and other plans related to physical development of the municipality, Grant Recipient shall have prepared a Zoning District Map using the base map at its contracted scale.